pepcape/NPGR003-23/08-Fireworks/README.md

 `Particle.SimulateTo()` has one more purpose - it returns `false` in case the particle is being retired and needs to be removed from the system.

+The pilot version of the `Particle.SimulateTo()` function is very simple.
+I just rotate the particles around a globally defined common axis.
+Each particle has its own position, rotation speed and color generated at creation time.
+Your **simulation logic** must be more complicated!

 ### Functions `FillBuffer(float[] buffer, ref int i)`
 Every time a parent system needs to update a vertex buffer, this function is called.
 It is supposed to fill **exactly** `VERTEX_SIZE` floats into the given `float[]`